 One of the many things Tim and I had learned in our research was the massive debt people were being encouraged to go into for college, often with little hope for ever being able to repay the debt after graduation.
 So one way I thought to help people was to present alternatives to the college debt system that for so many amounted to slavery to the financial kingpins.
 I developed a three-hour seminar and was able to present it several times over the next two or three years to enthusiastic groups.
 A few people told me it changed their lives.

-But that wasn’t really the direction the Lord wanted me to go.
+But that wasn’t really the direction the Lord wanted me to go at that time.

 After a year, I knew I had done enough research at least to understand basic patterns of the collusions taking place.
 Here is the basics of what I had learned by the summer of 2012:

 I saw that for the most part, those who are “in charge,” in the government or military or mega corporations consider themselves far above the peons they order around.
 Through their illegal and immoral collusions, they amass huge amounts of wealth and power.
 As sociopaths, they have no trouble with the bothersome conscience that many of the rest of us deal with, so they can take action in whatever way will best serve their purposes (their purposes being to amass power and wealth for themselves).

 Yes, I do understand that what I just said is considered a conspiracy theory.
 And yes, by the strict definition I gave above, it actually is.
 But did I mention that hypotheses about collusions used to not be scorned the way they are now?
 (Collusion hypotheses used to be taken one at a time rather than all being lumped into the same bucket.)

 — Overcoming the fear